espejoserna/espejoserna/content/slides/philandfilm/semana-13.md

 Instead of news, the aim becomes ratings.
 The means (ratings) become the ends.

-(Kant already warned us about a version of this problema
+(Kant already warned us about a version of this problem).
 </section>